 vCB is mostly made in a furnace process that emits high levels of CO2, whereas rCB is extracted from end-of-life tires using thermal decomposition, a process that produces far less CO2 – as well as solving the global ELT waste problem by recovering valuable materials.

-Cleaner alternative: rCB
+Cleaner opportunity: rCB

 Recovered Carbon Black (rCB) is extracted from used tires through thermal decomposition, which breaks the tire down to oil, gas, and carbon char.